 Statutory long-term care insurance in Germany and Japan pays for both institutional and home-care services, but benefits are granted in different ways.
-While German long-term care insurance provides services as an indemnity tariff (fixed amount of cash benefits or in kind), according to the care class each person is grouped into, Japanese long-term care insurance provides benefits-in-kind for all persons above age 40.
-In the Netherlands, institutional and home-care services are also fully covered by the AWBZ, but as mentioned in 4.1, the function of the ABWZ differs from German and Japanese long-term care insurance since it also covers high-cost treatments and hospitalisation costs if they continue for more than one year.
+The German long-term care insurance provides services as an indemnity tariff (fixed amount of cash benefits or in kind), according to the care class each person is grouped into.
+In the Japanese long-term care insurance, the term "insured persons" refers to all such individuals aged 40 and above, and benefits-in-kind are supplied to persons age 65 and above who require long-term care, and to persons age 40 to 64 who require long-term care due to illnesses accompanying aging.
+In the Netherlands, institutional and home-care services are also fully covered by the AWBZ, but as mentioned in 3.1, the function of the ABWZ differs from German and Japanese long-term care insurance since it also covers high-cost treatments and hospitalisation costs if they continue for more than one year.
 In this way, long-term care in the Netherlands is more integrated into the general system of health care than it is in Germany and Japan.
 As opposed to the other countries, France has no separate long-term care insurance although it will be introduced shortly.
 So far, sickness funds pay for long-term care but only cover institutional care for disabled adults or the elderly.
 There are some other resources such as retirement schemes which pay benefits for home care to low-income persons and APA (tax-financed benefit scheme), a recently introduced scheme which pays additional allowances to the elderly, enabling them to finance home-care providers.